The possibility of a digital watch was already a gadget in themselves.

 About the digital watches of Bond Remmert reflects,

 I have a special nostalgia feeling towards these watches.
 But I still think they’re relevant and cool they really made an effort in the Bond movies for the Seiko watches to be part of the story, to have a function, to have a gadget.
 Which I think they’ve lost in the recent movies – which for me is a shame.
 The possibility of a digital watch was already a gadget in themselves.
 The amount of Seiko’s in the films were incredible, a lot of close ups.

-Remmert talks about Seiko being a product placement in the Bond films.
+About Seiko being a product placement in the Bond films,

 They were product placements done well.
 Possibly Cubby Broccoli initiated the collaboration.
 He was all about product placement.
 It was a conscious choice and his initiative.
 Now they have got so forgotten and so obsolete, not many people care about Seiko [that much in terms of watches, back then] they were trailblazers.

 Remmert, Matt and I also talk about alternative Seiko Dive watches and the other blog that Remmert runs dedicated to famous watches seen in the movies.
 That’s a terrific blog called Watch ID.
 There you’ll find links to some beautiful watches such as this Seiko SKX009 with blue NATO as seen in the movie All Is Lost.

 Dell Deaton has done a short Vlog on the Seiko Titanium Diver Watch from For Your Eyes Only released in 1981 (Apologies Dell I’ve lost the link).
 The Seiko diver’s watch is worn by James Bond during the dive in the yellow submarine to the St. Georges wreck, where he and Melina Havelock (Carole Bouquet) retrieve the A.T.A.C. machine.
 You can see a clip of that watch in action (very briefly) in a YouTube clip here.